mmseng/AislingMatHelper/README.md

 # Usage

 ### Configure and run the script
-1. Download `AislingMatHelper.ahk`
+1. Download `AislingMatHelper.ahk`.
-2. Open it using a text editor
+2. Open it using a text editor.
-3. Configure the variables near the top, based on the documentation below
+3. Configure the variables near the top.
+See the <a href='#important-variables'>Variables</a> documented below.
-4. Run the script
+4. Run the script.

 Notes:
 - If the timings aren't quite right for your specific rig, see the <a href='#timing-variables'>Timing Variables</a> section below.